gdepeute/dae.notes/estaff.notes.md

   - Some demos with Ray - need to get invited/involved in those

-- Now looking at mid-market
+- Now looking at mid-market companies
+- ABC process requires cancelling all leases
+  - San Jose will attempt to be renegotiated post ABC
+  - Johnny's Lahaina office lease is cancelled - Johnny needs it...

 # EStaff 1/23/23